BlackBat21/blacky/README.md

 | `install_vless_reality.sh` | One-shot installer that turns a fresh Linux VPS into a secured VLESS+REALITY server running on TCP/443. |
 | `add_vless_reality_user.sh` | Append additional client credentials (UUID / ShortID) to the running server without touching existing users. |

-Both scripts borrow the UX of the other installers in this repo and aim for **simplicity & minimal surface area** – no Docker, no 1 000-line configs.
+Both scripts are designed for **simplicity & minimal surface area** – no Docker, no complex configurations, just clean Bash scripts that get the job done.

 ---